molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, valences of atoms that are not consumed by explicit incident bonds (represented by `Chem.Bond`_ instances) are considered to be used up by imaginary single bonds to **virtually present** hydrogen atoms (not explicitly represented by corresponding `Chem.Atom`_ instances).
+In general, valences of atoms that are not consumed by explicit incident bonds (represented by `Chem.Bond`_ instances) are considered to be used up by imaginary single bonds to **virtual** hydrogen atoms (not explicitly represented by corresponding `Chem.Atom`_ instances).
 Within the CDPL such virtual hydrogens are denoted as *Implicit Hydrogens*.
-The implicit hydrogen count of an atom gets stored as the unsigned integer value of the property `Chem.AtomProperty.IMPLICIT_HYDROGEN_COUNT`_ of the associated `Chem.Atom`_ instance and not only depends on the chemical element (specified by the value of the property `Chem.AtomProperty.TYPE`_) but also on the values of the properties `Chem.AtomProperty.FORMAL_CHARGE`_ and
+The implicit hydrogen count of an atom gets stored as value (of type unsigned integer) of the property `Chem.AtomProperty.IMPLICIT_HYDROGEN_COUNT`_ of the associated `Chem.Atom`_ instance and not only depends on the chemical element (specified by the value of the property `Chem.AtomProperty.TYPE`_) but also on the values of the properties `Chem.AtomProperty.FORMAL_CHARGE`_ and `Chem.AtomProperty.UNPAIRED_ELECTRON_COUNT`_, respectively.
-`Chem.AtomProperty.UNPAIRED_ELECTRON_COUNT`_, respectively.
 Moreover, the implicit hydrogen count of an atom depends on its structural context and the thus resulting number of incident explicit bonds as well as their order (specified by the value of the `Chem.Bond`_ property `Chem.BondProperty.ORDER`_).

-For the calculation of the implicit hydrogen count of a given atom represented by a `Chem.Atom`_ instance in a particular structural context specified by a `Chem.MolecularGraph`_ instance the `CDPL.Chem`_ package provides the function `Chem.calcImplicitHydrogenCount()`_.
+For the calculation of the implicit hydrogen count of a given atom represented by a `Chem.Atom`_ instance in a particular structural context specified by a `Chem.MolecularGraph`_ instance, the `CDPL.Chem`_ package provides the function `Chem.calcImplicitHydrogenCount()`_.

 Example 1: Implicit hydrogen count of nitrogen in Methylamine